Aaron Carter Says He Wants to Stay Away From His Family After Nick Carter Is Granted Restraining Order

 by Elyse Dupre | Fri., Nov.
 22, 2019 11:32 AM

-Aaron Carter is taking spending some time away from his family amid the recent drama.
+Aaron Carter is spending some time away from his family amid the recent drama.

 The 31-year-old singer spoke out about this decision in an Instagram post on Friday.

-The "I Want Candy" crooner told his followers he was enjoying a little "vacation time" and planned to go skiing by himself.
+The "I Want Candy" crooner told his followers he was enjoying a little "vacation time" and planning to go skiing by himself.

 "Basically, after everything that's happened with the court stuff and everything, you know, I just want to stay away from my family for a while," he said in a video message.